-Benjamin A. Quarles was born in Boston, where his father worked as a subway porter.
-In his twenties, Quarles enrolled at Shaw University, the oldest historically black college in the South, where he earned a B.A. in 1931.
-From Shaw, Quarles went to the University of Wisconsin, where he earned an M.A. in 1933 and a Ph.D. in 1940.
-While finishing the latter, he taught at his alma mater (1935-1939), and at Dillard University.
-After rising to full professor and dean at Dillard, Quarles relocated in 1953 to Morgan State College (now University) in Baltimore, and remained there for the rest of his academic career.
-At Morgan, Quarles reached near legendary status as the long-time head of the History Department, a revered teacher and counselor, an intellectual and professional mentor for two generations of African American scholars, and an internationally acclaimed historian of the black experience in the United States.
+While finishing his Ph.D at Wisconsin, he taught at his alma mater, Shaw (1935-1939), and at Dillard University in New Orleans, Louisiana.
+After rising to full professor and dean at Dillard, Quarles relocated in 1953 to Morgan State College (now University) in Baltimore, Maryland and remained there for the rest of his academic career.
+At Morgan, Quarles reached near legendary status as the long-time head of the History Department (1953-1974), a revered teacher and counselor, an intellectual and professional mentor for two generations of African American scholars, and an internationally acclaimed historian of the black experience in the United States.